MicrosoftDocs/azure-dev-docs/articles/python/quickstarts-identity-security.md

 ---
 title: Quickstarts for Azure identity and security features for Python apps on Azure
-description: Overview of getting started material in the Azure documentation for authentication, identity, and security in Python apps. ms.date: 01/24/2023 ms.topic: conceptual ms.custom: devx-track-python, py-fresh-zinc
+description: Overview and links to getting started material for authentication, identity, and security in Python apps on Azure. ms.date: 01/24/2023 ms.topic: conceptual ms.custom: devx-track-python, py-fresh-zinc